metal-stack/docs/docs/src/index.md

 - Hardware defects have direct impact (should be considered by design) and can not be mitigated by live-migration as in virtual environments
 - Capacity planning is more difficult (no resource overbooking possible)

-### Conclusion

-In the end, we have come to the conclusion that most of the drawbacks of bare metal machines can be mitigated best when running K8s on the machines.
-K8s will take care of high-availability in case of hardware failures and also supervises machine resources.
-We are certain that the chosen approach can satisfy the needs of the future users to a higher degree than virtual machines could do.